m1m0zzz/juce-framework-frontend-mirror/README.md

 I gave up semver to match the version with JUCE from which it was mirrored.

 And I decided to use the RC (release candidate) version when upgrading for patches.

-So please use `npm i juce-framework-frontend-mirror@next` to get the latest version of the package.

 ## Background of development (ja)